Sienci-Labs/Resources/experimental/index.md

 - **Claimed by Stephen** Tramming
 - **Claimed by Stephen** Preparing to be a CNC Owner
 - CNC Buyers Guide
-- How to Price CNC Projects
+- How to start a business/price CNC Projects
 - Video Compilation Page
 - How to handle an End-of-Life machine